 (Petofi preens, looking at himself in a mirror.)

 Petofi: Tell me — how does it feel, to see yourself enter a room?
-Sort of like seeing yourself step right of a mirror, isn’t it?
+Sort of like seeing yourself step right out of a mirror, isn’t it?

 Most shocking of all, Petofi turns over his cards, tracing the connections between all of the loose plot points.